vcflib/vcflib/README.md

         -k, --key   use this INFO field key for the annotations -d, --default  use this INFO field key for records without annotations

 Intersect the records in the VCF file with targets provided in a BED file.
 Intersections are done on the reference sequences in the VCF file.
 If no VCF filename is specified on the command line (last argument) the VCF read from stdin.

 ### vcfannotategenotypes

     usage: vcfannotategenotypes <annotation-tag> <vcf file> <vcf file>

-    annotates genotypes in the first file with genotypes in the second adding the genotype as another flag to each sample filed in the first file. annotation-tag is the name of the sample flag which is added to store the annotation.  also adds a 'has\_variant' flag for sites where the second file has a variant.
+Annotates genotypes in the first file with genotypes in the second adding the genotype as another flag to each sample filed in the first file.
+Annotation-tag is the name of the sample flag which is added to store the annotation.
+Also adds a 'has\_variant' flag for sites where the second file has a variant.

 ### vcfbreakmulti

     usage: vcfbreakmulti [options] [file]

 If multiple alleles are specified in a single record, break the record into multiple lines, preserving allele-specific INFO fields.

 ### vcfcheck